aspnetboilerplate/aspnetboilerplate/doc/WebSite/Module-System.md

 ASP.NET Boilerplate provides the infrastructure to build modules and compose them to create an application.
 A module can depend on another module.
 Generally, an assembly is considered a module.
-If you create an application with more than one assembly, it's recommened that you create a module definition for each one.
+If you create an application with more than one assembly, it's recommended that you create a module definition for each one.

 The module system is currently focused on the server-side rather than client-side.